 Your recommender needs to write to email@example.com, with the subject line "I am a recommender for a UD graduate applicant".
 They should then place their specific issue within the body of their e-mail.

 Do not mail official transcripts during the applicant stage.
 If your department of interest indicates to the central office that they have an interest in offering you admission, the central office will insert the appropriate conditions for verifying your documents.
 The Office of Graduate and Professional Education will call into question the veracity of any document submitted to our office.
 We regularly verify transcripts with the issuing institution.
 If any material is found to have been altered or falsified in the finalization process, we reserve the right of expulsion.

 A graduate department's faculty admission committee will use "Received (Not Official)" transcripts for its review.
-Do not send transcripts by mail.
-If you sent them by mail you will not see them updated to official.
+Do not send transcripts by mail during the application process.

 Changes cannot be done once the application has been submitted.
 Corrections can only be made by one of our admission specialists.
 Please email firstname.lastname@example.org with the following information:

 1. Full Name (as you entered into the application)